• Skip to primary navigation

 • 6 ounces thinly sliced prosciutto

-• 3 ounces thinly sliced Coppa salami or 3 ounces pepperoni or mix of both
+• 3 ounces thinly sliced Coppa salami, or 3 ounces pepperoni

 • olive oil